 2-year concurrent term with Senate President

-Nominations for President & Vice President will be accepted in team format that models the election process for the President and Vice-President of the USA.
+Nominations for President and Vice President will be accepted in team format that models the election process for the President and Vice-President of the USA.
 It is critical that the two individuals in these pivotal positions work well together.
-For that reason President & Vice President Elect will run on the same ticket together for concurrent terms.
-Potential candidates will be required to identify their anticipated approach and agenda prior to the election at a faculty meeting.
+For that reason, President and Vice President Elect will run on the same ticket together for concurrent terms.
+Potential candidates will be required to identify their anticipated approach and agenda prior to the election in a written statement disseminated to all faculty by the Senate.

-Ten Members will be elected at-large from the entire faculty, (10), including the chair and chair elects for Academic Policies and Standards (APS), College Curriculum Committee (CCC), Faculty Development Committee (FDC), and Student Affairs and Educational Technology Committee (SAETC) standing committees and the Senate President and Vice-President

-Chair-Elect: Each year chair-elects will be elected by the faculty at large for the APS, CCC, FDC, and SAETC standing committees.
-These individuals shall serve a one-year term as the chair elect and then fill a one-year term as the chair of the respective committee.

-Representative members elected from each School: The current representative members elected from each school is provided in Appendix B – Senate Membership and Organizational Chart.

-The Senate President, Vice President, and any at-large Senator may be recalled by a vote of a majority of the entire college-wide fulltime faculty and a school Senator representative may be recalled by a majority of the full-time faculty from the representative’s school.
+The Senate President and Vice President may be recalled by a vote of a majority of the entire college-wide full-time faculty and a Department Senator representative may be recalled by a majority of the full-time faculty from the representative’s department.

 A written request for recall must be directed to the Vice- President of the Senate.
-In the event that the recall is for the President or Vice-President the recall should be directed to the Parliamentarian.
+In the event that the recall is for the President or Vice-President the recall should be directed to the Senate Secretary.

-Vacancies are filled so that position vacated will maintain the prescribed distribution and terms listed below.
-The person who fills a vacancy shall serve the remainder of the term and shall be eligible for election to a successive regular term providing that person’s continuous service on the senate shall not exceed four years.
-For example if the school representative for SW resigned and had 1 year of his/her term remaining, that vacancy would be filled for a one year term by a faculty member from that school who finished as the first runner-up in the previous election.
-In the event that the runner up no longer wishes to serve or there are no runners up, the Senate can solicit volunteers from the school and vote to appoint for the remainder of the vacant term.
+Vacancies are filled by department vote for Senators.
+The person who fills a vacancy shall serve the remainder of the term and shall be eligible for election to a successive regular term providing that person’s continuous service on the Senate shall not exceed four years.